-Anyway, food snobberie aside :-), this recipe came to my rescue!
+Anyway, food snobbery aside :-), this best tomato soup recipe came to my rescue!
 Really worth a try.

 Soups don’t have to be limited to winter months.
 Served with a hot crusty loaf, this tomato soup is as good as a wholesome meal on a warm summer evening.